NixOS/nix.dev/source/tutorials/nix-language.md

 :::{note}
 You will probably never encounter `derivation` in practice.

-It is usually wrapped by the `nixpkgs` build mechanism `stdenv.mkDerivation`, which hides much of the complexity involved in non-trivial build procedures.
+It is usually wrapped by the Nixpkgs build mechanism `stdenv.mkDerivation`, which hides much of the complexity involved in non-trivial build procedures.
 :::

 Two things happen when evaluating `derivation`: